Frequently Asked Questions for Host Families:

 Using the RTD website or Google Maps will make this easy for you.
 About

-40% of students will have their own cars.
+40% of guests will have their own cars.
 Many rely on public transit

 when they first arrive and then buy one later.

-Eight out of ten students seeking host families are male.
+Eight out of ten guests seeking host families are male students.
 About one third

 are from Middle Eastern Countries.
 About 35% are from the United States